 We review a recent and significant case in Victoria’s Supreme Court which ultimately determined that secondary victims are entitled to claim compensation for nervous shock related to child sexual abuse of their loved ones.

 Case review: In April 2023, the Court of Appeal (Victoria) found the Catholic Church liable for the sexual abuse by a paedophile priest.
-This decision upholds the original ruling which found the church vicariously liable for the abuse.
+This decision has since been appealed, and the High Court of Australia overruled the Appeal Court, finding the Coffey was not an agent of the Diocese and therefore, vicarious liability for his actions could not be attributed to the Diocese.

 Whether you need to report abuse to police to be eligible to claim compensation depends on the type of claim to be pursued.
 We explore the requirements of each type of abuse claim and when it is a requirement to report the abuse to police prior to claiming compensation.